fudab/fudab.github.io/covid-19/us.md

 ### Discussion on Contact Rate

+The experience of China has already shown that strict quarantine can reduce the contact rate and hence suppress the epidemic.
+To perform some predictions with the case in the US, we can consider different compliance levels of social distancing.

+#### Discrete variation

 We first work on four discrete threshold values of contact rate reduction: `100% (status quo)`, `50%`, `25%` and `0 (complete lockdown)`.

 <table align="center">